-Helen is a graduate of the Royal Academy of Music London, joining a distinguished alumni.
-This includes Sir Elton John, Sir Harrison Birtwistle, Sir Simon Rattle and many more.
+A graduate of the Royal Academy of Music London, Helen joins a distinguished alumni including Sir Elton John, Sir Simon Rattle and many more.

-She enjoyed a career as a professional opera singer for 23 years.
-Consequently, Helen sang at the major venues including English National Opera, the Linbury Studio-Royal Opera House, Covent Garden and Garsington Opera.
-She also appeared in ‘Phantom of the Opera’, probably the most renowned of all West End shows.
+After a career as a professional opera singer performing at the major venues including English National Opera, the Linbury Studio-Royal Opera House at Royal Opera House and Garsington Opera, Helen also appeared in ‘Phantom of the Opera’.
+She recently gave a series of lectures on The History of Opera at the Bishopsgate Institute, London and is sought after as a speaker.

-With an approach that is adaptable and unique, Helen shares a powerful set of vocal techniques.
-Consequently, this enables you to be free, happy and in control.
+Helen’s approach is adaptable and unique and she shares a powerful set of vocal techniques.
+Consequently, this enables you to be in control, free and happy.

 “Astrid lives out her singing in her body as well as her voice” (La Rondine) The Times